xxiaoweii/tp/docs/UserGuide.md

 - The square brackets, `[ ]`, are not needed when entering the command (see Example 3 below for more details).

+> IMPORTANT: Invalid prefix format will NOT be recognised.
+It will be treated as an input for the previous prefix (if any).
+[See Example 7 below for more details]
 </box>

 ###### EXAMPLE COMMAND: